SmoothCriminal08/World-Energy-Consumption/Implementation/Implementation.md

 ![alt text](https://github.com/SmoothCriminal08/Data-Science-to-Improve-Humanity/blob/main/source code/%GPDPopu.png)

 # 8. Electricty source distribution in Japan

+The chart below shows Japan's electricity source distribution over the years.
+It consists of 7 sources of energy, which are "coal electricity," "oil electricity," "gas electricity," "hydroelectricity," "nuclear electricity," "wind electricity," and "solar electricity."
+The linear plot is being used to visualise the trends of each source over the years.
+We also do a comparison of electricity distribution in 2000 and 2020 and visualise it in the pie charts.

 <img width="503" alt="image" src="https://user-images.githubusercontent.com/121603164/236641583-806bb062-4830-405c-b1cc-cb6c338d09f8.png">

+The output below illustrates Japan's electricity source distribution from 1990 to 2020.
+In 2011, there were significant changes in nuclear, oil, gas, and coal.
+This is due to the Great East Japan Earthquake.

 ![image](https://user-images.githubusercontent.com/121603164/236641592-3f608295-06a9-447f-9920-a8ee7e0fb3ee.png)

 # 9. Electricty source distribution in India